Borna Ćorić

 Borna Ćorić ([bôːrna tɕǒːritɕ]; born 14 November 1996) is a Croatian professional tennis player.
 On 5 November 2018, he reached his best singles ranking of world No. 12.
-On 21 August 2022, Ćorić became the lowest-ranked champion in Masters 1000 history when he won the Cincinnati Masters.
+He is currently the No. 2 Croatian player.

 Junior career

 In 2013, Ćorić reached the semifinals of both the Australian and French Open junior events, before going on to win the boys' singles event at the US Open against Australian Thanasi Kokkinakis in three sets.
 As a result, Ćorić moved to No. 1 in the junior rankings.
 That year, he also began playing on the ITF Futures circuit, winning five singles titles.

 Professional career

 2013: First best-of-5 match

 Ćorić made his debut at the 2013 Davis Cup, after he was selected for Croatia's World Group Play-off tie against Great Britain, with his first best-of-5 sets match coming against world number 3, Andy Murray.
 Despite showing promise, matching the Scot's level in the first 6 games, and breaking his serve in the third set, he would ultimately go on to lose in straight sets.